-We have audited the individual financial statements of Citadel Insurance p.l.c. (the Company) and the consolidated financial statements of the Company and its group (together, the Group), set out on pages 14 to 52, which comprise the statements of financial position as at 31 December 2016, and the income statements, statements of comprehensive income, statements of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including significant accounting policies.
+We have audited the individual financial statements of Citadel Insurance p.l.c. (the Company) and the consolidated financial statements of the Company and its subsidiaries (together, the Group), set out on pages 14 to 53, which comprise the statements of financial position of the Company and the Group as at 31 December 2017, and the income statements, statements of comprehensive income, statements of changes in equity and statements of cash flows of the Company and the Group for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company and its group as at 31 December 2016, and of the Company's and the Group's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU and have been properly prepared in accordance with the requirements of the Companies Act (Cap.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company and the Group as at 31 December 2017, and of the Company's and the Group's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and have been properly prepared in accordance with the requirements of the Companies Act (Cap.
 386) and the Insurance Business Act (Cap.
 403).